San Jose Slip and Fall Accident Lawyers

 - Duty: Did the property owner have a duty to use reasonable care?
 Some situations, like trespassing, have limited or no duties involved.

 - Breach: If the property owner had a duty, did he or she breach it by failing to use reasonable care?
 This is also known as “negligence.”

 - Causation: If the property owner was negligent, were the victim’s injuries caused by that negligence?

 - Damages: Did the victim suffer losses as a result of the accident?
 This may include medical bills, lost wages, pain and suffering, etc.

 Our San Jose slip and fall accident lawyers at Caputo & Van Der Walde LLP are ready to assist you with your case and prove these four elements.
-Give us a call today to discuss your options.
+Give us a call today to learn more.

 Contact Caputo & Van Der Walde LLP

-Need the help of a slip and fall attorney in San Jose, CA or a surrounding area?
-Caputo & Van Der Walde has helped many clients obtain the compensation they deserve when they have sustained an injury that happened in a public or private area.
+Need the help of a slip and fall attorney in San Jose or a surrounding area?
+Caputo & Van Der Walde has helped many clients obtain the compensation they deserve when they have suffered an injury that happened in a public or private area.
 We would like to help you do the same.